Leeds announce record-breaking five-year kit deal with Adidas

 Adidas will take over from Italian sportswear brand Kappa, whose five-year deal with the club expires at the end of the current season.

-"We're looking forward to our return to the Premier League with anticipation next season and partnering with adidas, who are one of the most recognisable names in sport, represents a new beginning for the club," said chief executive Angus Kinnear in a club statement https://www.leedsunited.com/news/club/26829/adidas-becomes-official-kit-partner-of-leeds-united.
+"We're looking forward to our return to the Premier League with anticipation next season and partnering with adidas, who are one of the most recognisable names in sport, represents a new beginning for the club," said chief executive Angus Kinnear in a club statement.